 Setting aside your savings plan while you catch up on holiday shopping debt payments might be tempting, but it could set you back in the future.
 Not only can it bring your current savings to a halt, but it can also make it that much more difficult to get started again.
 Even if you need to adjust your monthly savings plan, do your best to avoid halting it altogether.
 This might even be the right time to consider starting a rainy day fund, if you don’t have one already.

-We only just wrapped up the 2018 holiday season, but now is the best time to make sure expenses for the 2019 holiday season are part of your annual budget.
-Using the past year as a model, assume that you will match or potentially exceed that amount this year and begin saving toward the 2019 holiday season now.
-Another helpful way to avoid credit card debt in the 2019 holiday season is to save gift ideas throughout the year.
-When you stumble across a gift idea, write it down or add it to a list on your smartphone along with current price and retailer or website to revisit later.
+Using the past year as a model, assume that you will match or potentially exceed that amount this year and begin saving toward the next holiday season now.
+Another helpful way to avoid credit card debt in the holiday season is to save gift ideas throughout the year.
+When you stumble across a gift idea, write it down or add it to a list on your smartphone along with the current price and retailer or website to revisit later.
 You may even score great deals by signing up for retailers’ newsletters so you can be alerted when prices drop.
 Not only will this help you feel more prepared come December, but it can also help prevent last-minute spending when price gouging is in full effect.